hyanwong/giglib/README.md

 <img src="https://github.com/hyanwong/GeneticInheritanceGraph/assets/5416474/0fff67b3-71e7-4ed5-895a-140a06f49940" alt="GIG" width="500"/>

 ## Meaning of trees
-The interpretation of the trees may be rather different from that in tskit.
+The interpretation of local trees may be rather different from that in tskit.
 In particular, if there is a duplication, it could be interpreted as creating two tree tips within a single sample.
-This would mean that there is no longer a 1-to-1 mapping from samples to tree tips, which breaks one of the fundamental tskit ideas.
+This would mean that there is no longer a 1-to-1 mapping from samples to tree tips, which breaks one of the fundamental principles behind ARGs in general and the _tskit_ representation in particular.

 ## API differences